KNOWING YOUR RIGHTS IN CHILD CUSTODY IN IDAHO

 When children are thrust into the middle of adult problems—like divorce—unless they are older, they generally have little say in custody agreements.
-In the state of Idaho, there are a number of custody and parenting time arrangement possibilities.
-The arrangement should ideally be based on the best interests of the children, and while in theory most all parents do want the best for their children, in practice, achieving this result can be difficult when parents are locked in a contentious or emotional divorce battle.
+The said arrangement should ideally be based on the best interests of the children, and while in theory most all parents do want the best for their children, in practice, achieving this result can be difficult when parents are locked in a contentious or emotional divorce battle.

 It is important for parents to remember that should they be unable to arrive at a mutually acceptable custody agreement the Idaho courts are likely to step in and make the decision for them.
 Further, absent evidence to the contrary (drug use, alcoholism, abuse or neglect of the children or abuse of the other parent) an Idaho judge will assume each parent is equally capable of child-rearing and equally invested in the children’s best interests.

-The goal of a child custody decision is to take away the “winning” and “losing” mentality of the parents and develop a workable parenting plan which allows the children to spend time with each parent, as well as allowing the parents to share the many responsibilities of child-rearing.
-Idaho law—like many state laws regarding child custody and visitation—is meant to ensure that each minor child has frequent, continuing contact with both parents.
+The ultimate goal of a child custody decision is to remove the mentality of being the “upperhand” on both parents and develop a cooperative parenting plan which allows the children to spend time with each parent, as well as allowing the parent to share the many responsibilities of child-rearing.
+The laws of child custody and visitation in Idaho is not different from any other states in the US.
+It always ensures that each minor child has frequent, continuing contact with both parents.
 The parenting plan is also meant to encourage parents to (peacefully) share child-rearing responsibilities.